How to add llms.txt to your website in 10 minutes

 Can I include links?

-Yes β and you should.
+Yes — and you should.
 The "## Pages" section is exactly that.
+Include your highest-value pages: homepage, pricing, docs, top blog posts.
+Not every URL; 8–15 curated links is the sweet spot.

 Should I worry about leaking strategic info?

 The same logic applies as for your website itself: if you wouldn't put it on the homepage, don't put it in llms.txt.
-It's a public file.
+It's a public file — treat it that way.

 In one paragraph

-llms.txt is a 5-minute investment that puts your site's positioning into the hands of AI assistants on their terms.
-Drop a Markdown file at /llms.txt, fill in name + blockquote pitch + page list, deploy, verify with curl.
-Then run a free FixAEO scan and watch your AEO score jump by 8-10 points.
+llms.txt is a 10-minute investment that puts your site's positioning into the hands of AI assistants on their terms.
+Drop a Markdown file at /llms.txt, fill in name + noun-first blockquote pitch + page list, deploy, verify with curl, validate the structure.
+Then run a free FixAEO scan and watch your AEO score jump by 8–12 points.
+If you're serious about AI visibility, this is the single highest-leverage move you can make this month.

 Footnotes